• Art magazine

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-The newly gained interest in the expanded dramatic and rhetorical possibilities of music led to a wealth of new sound ideals in the Baroque.
+The newly gained interest in the expanded dramatic and rhetorical possibilities of music led to a wealth of new sound ideals in the Baroque period.

-During the baroque, the pianoforte (an early version of the piano, also known as a hammer piano) replaced the harpsichord as a primary key instrument.
-The piano hit strings with felted hammers while the harpsichord plucked the strings.
+pianoforte replaced the harpsichord as the primary keyboard instrument.
+The piano struck strings with felt-covered hammers, while the harpsichord plucked the strings.

-This brought the new stylistic way to play both quietly and loudly, which opened new dynamic varieties.
+This brought with it the new stylistic possibility of being able to play both quietly and loudly, which opened up new dynamic playing styles.

-Other new baroque instruments such as the valve trumpet and the violin also had an immense dynamic potential.
-In the Renaissance, prevalent instruments such as the sounds were still played, but their popularity was noticeably reduced by newer, more dynamic alternatives.
+Other new Baroque instruments, such as the valve trumpet and the violin, also possessed immense dynamic potential.
+Instruments prevalent in the Renaissance, such as the lute, were still played, but their popularity was noticeably diminished by newer, more dynamic alternatives.

 2. Contrast as a dramatic element